 - Post-traumatic kyphosis: Accidents, injuries, and other types of physical trauma can cause fractures, neural damage, and other problems in the spine.
 Yaman and Dalbayrak wrote that the goal of surgery is “to remove the existing neurological compression and bring the sagittal balance back to normal range.”

-- Ankylosing spondylitis: This is one of several types of inflammatory rheumatic diseases.
-This condition affects the entire spine and sometimes other joints, including the sacroiliac joint, knee, and hips.
+- Ankylosing spondylitis: This is one of several types of inflammatory rheumatic diseases, which affects the entire spine and sometimes other joints, including the sacroiliac joint, knee, and hips.

-- Congenital kyphosis: For this type, surgery is a bit more complicated because the patients are mostly young children about five years or younger.
+- Congenital kyphosis: For this type, surgery is a bit more complicated because the patients are mostly young children at age five or younger.
 Fusion of the posterior aspect of the spine can control the rate of changes of kyphosis as the child grows.

 - Neuromuscular kyphosis: Causes of this condition include neuropathic and injury to the spinal cord, which include cerebral palsy, spinal cord injury, and syringomyelia.

-Should I still learn how to fix kyphosis?
+Should I still try to fix kyphosis?